 Here I will track the playoffs, promotions, relegations, and European places during the 2019-20 season in English soccer.

 Updated September 17, 2020

-For obvious reasons, this is not a normal season.
+For obvious reasons, this has not been a normal season.
 For example, on the pyramid of leagues in English football, everything below level six was declared “null and void,” meaning no champions, no promotions and no relegations.

 Above that — i.e., in the Football League and Premier League — read on.
 And here is more about promotion and relegation in general.